JulianSchmid/etherparse/README.md

 * The current focus of development is on the most popular protocols in the internet & transport layer.

 ## How to parse network packages?
-Etherparse gives you two options for parsing network packages:
+Etherparse gives you two options for parsing network packages automatically:

 ### Slicing the packet
 Here the different components in a packet are seperated without parsing all their fields.
 For each header a slice is generated that allows access to the fields of a header.